← Browse all forms I-131

 Filing fee

 Varies by application type (USCIS April 2024 final rule, paper).
-Reentry Permit (item 1): $630 plus $30 biometrics where applicable.
-Refugee Travel Document (items 2 / 3): $165 if age 16 or older, $135 if under 16, plus $30 biometrics where applicable; refugees who first travel before adjustment under 8 CFR 223 are fee-exempt for the biometrics.
-Advance Parole (item 5): $630 standalone; free if filed concurrently with a pending I-485 that itself paid the AP-bundled fee under the USCIS one-time bundle.
-TPS Travel Authorization (item 4): $630.
+Under the 04/01/24 rule, biometrics costs are bundled into the base fee for most categories; only TPS Travel Authorization (item 4) and EOIR-related filings keep a separate $30 biometrics line.
+Reentry Permit (item 1): $630 (biometrics bundled).
+Refugee Travel Document (items 2 / 3): $165 if age 16 or older, $135 if under 16 (biometrics bundled); refugees / asylees who first travel before adjustment under 8 CFR 223 retain the fee path described in the I-131 instructions.
+Advance Parole (item 5): $630 standalone; no extra fee if filed concurrently with a pending I-485 that itself paid the AP-bundled fee under the USCIS one-time bundle.
+TPS Travel Authorization (item 4): $630 plus $30 biometrics.
 Items 6-11 (initial parole / parole in place / re-parole): fees vary by program; some humanitarian programs are $0 under USCIS or congressional-direction filing-fee exemptions.
 Always check uscis.gov/feecalculator before mailing; fees change annually.
 Use Form I-912 to request a fee waiver if you cannot pay.

 Filing method